Restricted Phase Space Thermodynamics of NED-AdS Black Holes: Thermodynamic Processes

 We need to mention here that we have used $b/l=0.1$ while writing these equations.
-From the above equations, it is evident that in terms of the reduced parameters, the EOS and the expression of free energy is totally independent of the central charge $C$.
+From the above equations, it is evident that when written in terms of the reduced parameters, in the equation of states and the free energy, there are no dependence of central charge $C$.
 So, black holes, even with different central charges will show the same thermodynamic behaviour.
-This can be seen in ordinary thermodynamics as well where the role of central is replaced by the number of particles.
-This is known as \textit{the law of corresponding states}.
+This can be seen in ordinary thermodynamics as well where instead of central, the number of particles has to be considered.
+This is the so-called \textit{the law of corresponding states}.

-The plots of $T/T_c-S/S_c$ and $F/F_c-T/T_c$ corresponding to iso-\textit{e}-charge processes are given in Figure \ref{ts ft}.
+The plots of $T/T_c-S/S_c$ and $F/F_c-T/T_c$ for iso-\textit{e}-charge processes are given in Figure \ref{ts ft}.
 We can observe from the structure of the $T/T_c-S/S_c$ curves that below the critical point where $\hat{Q}<\hat{Q}_c$, there is an oscillatory phase.
-At $T>T_c$, there are three black hole states with the same charge and central charge but having different entropies at some temperature $T=T_0$.
-This corresponds to a first-order phase transition.
-Correspondingly, the $F/F_c-T/T_c$ curves show a swallowtail behaviour indicating a Van der Waals like first-order phase transition provided $0<\hat{Q}<\hat{Q}_c$.
+At $T>T_c$, we can observe that a black hole has three states with the same charge $\hat{Q}$ and central charge $C$.
+However their entropies are different at some temperature $T=T_0$.
+This is the characteristic of a phase transition of first-order.
+Correspondingly, the $F/F_c-T/T_c$ curves show a swallowtail behaviour indicating a Van der Waals like liquid-gas phase transition provided $0<\hat{Q}<\hat{Q}_c$.
 However when $\hat{Q}>\hat{Q_c}$, the $F/F_c-T/T_c$ curves show continuous behaviour.
+From Figure \ref{ts ft}(a) we can conclude that at the Hawking temperatures above the critical value $T_c$, there are three black hole states with same temperature, central charge and Q among which the small and large black hole states are stable.
+These two states coexist along with the metastable state when the first order phase transition occurs.
+However, when the Hawking temperature equals the critical value of the temperature, i.e. $T=T_c$, we observe that the three black hole phases merge into a single one.
 Similar phenomenon has been seen in RN-AdS, Kerr-AdS and Kerr-Sen-Ads black holes.